 College success requires students to be independent learners supported by an instructor who is proficient and knowledgeable in the course material.
-As a result, students are expected to spend 2-4 hours in class, and they are required to spend as long as it takes outside of class to master the content of the course.
+As a result, students are expected to spend 2-4 hours in class. and they are required to spend as long as it takes outside of class to master the content of the course.

-The average student can expect to spend approximately 24 to 26 hours studying each week in addition to class time, especially in Practical Nursing and Physical Therapist Assistant programs.
+The average student can expect to spend approximately 24 to 26 hours studying each week in addition to class time.
 Lecture and lab-based courses require a combination of reading, writing, studying, and lab/project work.
 Online courses can add 10 to 15 hours a week per class session because there is no in-class component.